dhall-lang/dhall-lang/standard/types.md

 Like shifting, pay special attention to the cases that bind variables or reference variables.

-The first two rules govern when we can substitute a variable with the specified
+The first two rules govern when to substitute a variable with the specified
 expression: